 The market has been in a free fall this week.
 While I watch CNBC and Bloomberg on alternating days in the office, at home we watch the local news in the mornings.
 It is typically filled with weather, traffic, reports on happenings in the Richmond area, and some "feel good" stories.
 When the drop in the stock markets makes it into the local news reports I know emotions are starting to run high.
 The rapidly increasing number of direct messages on Facebook are also a good indication.

-I could be wrong and certainly would not blame people for taking proper precautions, but it is far too early to be overreacting to this latest "pandemic".
-Far more people die from the common flu each year or in car accidents or from cancer or even in falls from a ladder than have died from this virus.
-Yes it can get worse, but we need to keep this in perspective.
+I could be wrong and certainly would not blame people for taking proper precautions, but it is far too early to be overreacting to this latest pandemic.
+Heart disease is the number one killer of Americans, yet nobody seems to be rushing to eat better and exercise more.
+Yes it can get worse, but we need to keep this in perspective and trust the scientists.

 Regardless of the cause of the drop, investors also need a little perspective on the drop in the market.
 As humans we think in terms of dollars (or points on the Dow), not in percents.
 We also tend to believe any number we saw in our investment portfolios is ours so thus any drop in that number is a loss.
 So if somebody logged in on February 18 to their 401k and saw a value of $500,000 and today see $460,000 they believe they lost $40,000.
 Most of us forget that back in October that same account may have been worth $415,000 and a year ago it was probably $368,000.
 Rather than celebrating the fact they are far ahead of where they were 5-12 months ago, we are humans and FEEL the loss.
 This can create emotions that often cause us to make less than rational decisions.